 - Cutting fabric along the bias

-All this learning wasn’t without its own share of challenges of course (which, if you read the full build, you should know the extend of said challenges!).
+All this learning wasn’t without its own share of challenges of course (which, if you read the full build, you should know the extent of said challenges!).
 I experienced the challenge of getting cut out of a duct tape patten more than once, the challenge of working with a particularly stubborn fabric (only to learn that cleaning my sewing machine helped fix this immensely), and the challenge of doing something new for the first time and failing (as was the case with Seraphine’s wig).

 All in all, I wouldn’t trade this build experience for anything.
 I feel like I’ve grown a lot in the past few months working on Seraphine.
 I’m glad I took a chance with her, a character that I would not have cosplayed a while ago.
 (I had a rule that I would never cosplay something I don’t personally watch or play, but while I’ve never played LoL, I do watch the K/DA music videos constantly.)